AlbertBaichenDu/Programming_Languages/README.md

 # Programming_Languages
-For future reference and adaption.
+For future reference and adaptation.